 Let me ask you two questions.
 How readily and completely do you want to be forgiven by God when you fail?
-How readily and completely do you forgive those who’ve injured you?
+How readily and completely do you forgive those who injure you?
 These questions represent two different sides of forgiveness brought out in the Lord’s prayer, “forgive us as we forgive others.”
 Knowing you are completely forgiven is wonderful!
-Completely forgiving someone else, well, it sounds wonderful, but can be hard to do.
+Completely forgiving someone else, well, it sounds wonderful, but it can be hard to do.

-This servant went out and found a fellow slave that owed him 100 day’s salary and threw him into jail for not being able to immediately pay him what he owed.
-No one would want to lose 100 days salary, but after having many lifetimes of debt canceled, what could possibly cause such a shocking response?
-This servant had been extended grace beyond measure from a superior.
-You would think that he’d be overwhelmed with gratitude and extend the same grace to a peer whose offense was so much less than his own.
+How did the servant respond?
+He found a fellow slave that owed him 100 day’s salary and threw him into jail for not being able to immediately pay him what he owed.
+No one would want to lose 100 days salary, but after having a lifetime of debt canceled, what could possibly cause such a shocking response?

-What happened to this ungrateful forgiven slave?
-He was turned over to the torturers by his angry lord.
+The ungrateful slave was turned over to the torturers by his angry lord.
 Forgiven and tortured, how confusing.
-Yet if you have ever held bitterness in your heart you know the torturers.
+Yet if you have ever harbored bitterness in your heart you know the torturers.
 Every time you see or think of the one you haven’t forgiven, you are tortured.
-The lord was angry because the one who’d received unmerited favor wickedly refused to extend that same grace to another, hurting even those who watched.

 The solution?
 Return to the cross.
-Remember what you’ve been forgiven and what that forgiveness cost God.
-Humbly receive it knowing you cannot pay it back.
-Recognize the forgiveness, value and worth that were poured out on you through Christ.
-You don’t have to strive for or collect these things from others.
-He supplies our deepest needs.
-Let’s recognize how much we have been forgiven and forgive as we’ve been forgiven.
-The grace we need to forgive others is found in the grace we received when we were forgiven.
+Recognize the forgiveness and worth that were poured out on you through Christ.
+Stop collecting these things from others.
+Jesus supplies our deepest needs.
+We find the grace to forgive others in the grace we received when we were forgiven.

 P.S.
 Forgiveness, reconciliation and trust are different issues.
 Maybe we can look at that more closely another time.